jdmonin/JSettlers2/doc/Readme.developer.md

 - For test runs inside Eclipse, add the JDBC driver to the project's build path -> Libraries -> Add External JAR, or add it to the classpath tab of SOCServer's eclipse Run Configuration; that option is useful when testing against multiple database types.
-- See also the "If you want to configure a sqlite database for testing" section of this readme.
+- See also the "To configure a sqlite database for testing" section of this readme.

 ## Internationalization (I18N)